NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Electric Panel: Water Heater Voltage**

 Specifies the panel load water heater voltage.
-Only applies to heat pump water heater (compressor).
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#panel-loads'>Panel Loads</a>) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.10.0/workflow_inputs.html#service-feeders'>Service Feeders</a>) is used.

 - **Name:** ``electric_panel_load_water_heater_voltage``
 - **Type:** ``Choice``